Professional Reviews

 🥈2.
 Dashlane — Best Additional Features for Android Users

-• Dark web monitoring.
-Monitors thousands of sites on the dark web for breached logins, and gives notifications so you can change your password or delete your account before your identity gets compromised.
+- Dark web monitoring.
+Dashlane’s dark web monitoring scans thousands of sites on the dark web for breached logins and provides you with notifications if it detects any, so you can change your password or delete your account before your identity gets compromised.

-Dashlane’s free plan is the best free password manager on the market in 2023, as it allows you to store unlimited passwords, has unlimited password sharing, alerts you if any of the data in your password vault appears in a security breach, and much more (but it only covers one device).
+Dashlane’s free plan is one of the best free password managers on the market in 2024, as lets you share passwords with as many Dashlane users as you like, alerts you if any of the data in your password vault appears in a security breach, and much more (but it only lets you store 25 logins on 1 device).

-Dashlane Premium ($4.99 / month) is a particularly good deal, especially because it’s the only password manager on the market that includes a VPN (which is cheaper than many standalone VPNs).
-Users on a budget should check out Dashlane Advanced ($2.75 / month).
-This is Dashlane’s introductory plan that comes with unlimited devices, advanced 2FA, and dark web monitoring.
+Dashlane Premium ($4.99 / month) is a particularly good deal, especially because it’s the only password manager on the market that includes advanced phishing protection and a VPN (which is cheaper than many standalone VPNs).
+Dashlane Friends & Family ($7.49 / month) offers all of the features from Premium — except the VPN — with up to 10 licenses.
+The VPN however, is only available to 1 user (the plan admin).

 Bottom Line:

-Dashlane is an excellent option for Android users thanks to its high security, ease of use, and additional features (like dark web monitoring and a VPN).
+Dashlane is an excellent option for Android users thanks to its high security, ease of use, and additional features (like dark web monitoring, advanced anti-phishing tools, and a VPN).
 There’s also encrypted storage and a range of 2FA options.
 Dashlane Free comes with a 30-day free trial of the Premium plan, and all Dashlane purchases have a risk-free 30-day money-back guarantee.

 Read the full Dashlane review here >